-Since you might typically be getting ready for a barbecue at this time of the year, you may lean toward casual 4th of July wedding decorations even when it comes to table linens.
-Decorating the space as though you were throwing a barbecue is going to seriously decrease the formality.
-As tempting as it may be, don’t just throw plastic or vinyl tablecloths onto the table.
-From basics including polyester or satin, select a table linen to accentuate the sophistication of the event but not break the bank.
-These table linens will help set the tone.
-Keep in mind that you don’t have to host the event outdoors either, you can still infuse touches of the holiday at an indoor affair at a chic venue that keeps everyone cool and comfortable.
+As you might be preparing for a barbecue around this time, you may opt for casual wedding decors like table linens.
+A setup suitable for throwing a barbecue can lessen the formality.
+However tempting, don’t just use plastic or vinyl tablecloths.
+From polyester or satin, select a table linen for sophistication without breaking the bank.
+These table linens will set the tone.
+Keep in mind that you don’t have to host the event outdoors either.
+You can still infuse holiday touches at an indoor affair or a chic venue.
+It can keep everyone cool and comfortable.

 3. Save the Hot Dogs and Chips for Labor Day

-Throwing hamburgers and hot dogs on the grill will make your wedding seem too casual, and guests may be put off if they are dressed formally for a cookout.
-While you don’t necessarily need to opt for the traditional wedding food, you could find a balance in between the two.
-You may want to hire upscale vendors who serve pulled pork on brioche buns, gourmet macaroni and cheese, or a variety of burgers at a burger bar.
-You can still bring in the flavors of the summer barbecue season without sacrificing your style.
+Throwing hamburgers and hot dogs on the grill will make your summer wedding too casual.
+Wedding guests may be put off if they are dressed formally for a cookout.
+You don’t necessarily need to opt for the traditional wedding food.
+But you could find a balance in between the two.
+You may want to hire upscale vendors who serve pulled pork on brioche buns, gourmet macaroni and cheese.
+Or, you can go for a variety of burgers at a burger bar.
+You can still bring in the flavors of the summer barbecue season without sacrificing the style.